 Olin (OLN) Gains As Market Dips: What You Should Know

-Coming into today, shares of the chlor-alkali and ammunition producer'had gained 9.35% in the past month.
-In that same time, the Basic Materials sector gained 6.01%, while the S&P 500 gained 4.82%.
+Heading into today, shares of the chlor-alkali and ammunition producer'had lost 9.22% over the past month, lagging the Basic Materials sector's gain of 6.68% and the S&P 500's gain of 3.67% in that time.

-Investors will be hoping for strength from Olin as it approaches its next earnings release.
+Wall Street will be looking for positivity from Olin as it approaches its next earnings report date.
+This is expected to be January 27, 2022.
 In that report, analysts expect Olin to post earnings of $2.43 per share.
 This would mark year-over-year growth of 2125%.
 Our most recent consensus estimate is calling for quarterly revenue of $2.34 billion, up 41.23% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.60 per share and revenue of $8.84 billion.
-These totals would mark changes of +737.04% and +53.45%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for Olin.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Olin is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.09% higher.
+Olin currently has a Zacks Rank of #2 (Buy).

-Investors should also note Olin's current valuation metrics, including its Forward P/E ratio of 6.68.
-For comparison, its industry has an average Forward P/E of 13.35, which means Olin is trading at a discount to the group.
+Looking at its valuation, Olin is holding a Forward P/E ratio of 5.88.
+This represents a discount compared to its industry's average Forward P/E of 12.68.

-Investors should also note that OLN has a PEG ratio of 0.12 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Chemical - Diversified industry currently had an average PEG ratio of 1.18 as of yesterday's close.
+Also, we should mention that OLN has a PEG ratio of 0.1.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Chemical - Diversified industry currently had an average PEG ratio of 1.06 as of yesterday's close.

 Zacks Top 10 Stocks for 2022